mesemus/SoftTablePWM/README.md

 of the processing outside of the timer2 interrupt vector.

 The advantage:
-- is lower processing overhead for the PWM
+- lower processing overhead for the PWM

 The downside:
 - memory consumption - each port (PORTB, PORTC, PORTD) needs 256 bytes of memory (allocated on the fly when a pin from that port is used).